In a word, yes!

 These foods are great choices for tackling your night-time noise making

-Sensitivity to the lactose in cow’s milk can lead to swelling in the nasal passages that leads to snoring.
+Sensitivity to the lactose in cow’s milk can lead to swelling in the nasal passages that lead to snoring.
 Dairy products also cause an increase in mucous-production throughout the respiratory system resulting in not only snoring but other respiratory issues.
 If snoring is affecting your sleep, or that of your partner, substituting soya milk for cow’s milk is worth trying to test if it helps.

 Tea is a decongestant and is a snoring remedy